Reda96R/Born2beRoot/README.md

     it is a command-line utility that allows you to configure the firewall on a Linux system (Netfilter).
 It is used to set up, maintain, and inspect the tables of IP packet filter rules in the Linux kernel.

-    Using **`iptables`**, you can specify rules to allow or block incoming or outgoing network traffic based on various criteria, such as the source or destination IP address, the protocol, or the port number.
+    Using **`iptables`**, you can specify rules to allow or block incoming or outgoing network traffic based on various criterias, such as the source or destination IP address, the protocol, or the port number.
 You can also use **`iptables`** to NAT (Network Address Translation) packets, redirect traffic, or log dropped packets.

 - **ports:**

-    A port is a logical connection that is used by programs and services to exchange information, every port has it’s own unique number that will be used to identifie it, itranges from 0 to 65535, for example:
+    A port is a logical connection that is used by programs and services to exchange informations, every port has it’s own unique number that will be used to identifie it, it ranges from 0 to 65535, for example:

     - 80, 443 is for Web pages (HTTP, HTTPS)
     - 21, FTP (file transfer protocol)
     - 25, Email (SMTP)

-    the port number is always associated with an Ip address, which is an identifier for a computer or device in a given network, the port numbr and the IP adress work together to exchange data on an address, and they form a socket.
+    the port number is always associated with an IP address, which is an identifier for a computer or device in a given network, the port number and the IP adress work together to exchange data on an address, and together they form what’s called a socket.

+- **protocol**

+    A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other events.

 ## SSH(secure shell):

-SSH or **Secure Shell** is a **remote administration protocol that allows users to control and modify their servers** over the Internet thanks to an authentication mechanism.
+SSH or **Secure Shell** is a **remote administration protocol that allows users to control and modify their servers over the Internet** thanks to an authentication mechanism.
 SSH was created as an alternative to Telnet, which does not encrypt the information that is sent.

 There are three different techniques that SSH uses to encrypt: